What does it take to make DIY (do-it-yourself) investments rather than hiring a financial adviser?

 QuietGrowth - Do It Yourself Investments

-• Understand the world of investing.
-It is an intellectual field and you would need to spend many hundreds, if not thousands, of hours to get a preliminary idea of investing.
+• Gain knowledge: Understand the world of investing.
+It is an intellectual field, and you would need to spend many hundreds, if not thousands, of hours to gain preliminary idea of investing, covering investment concepts, market dynamics, and financial instruments.

-• Keep up to date by spending few hours every week on the latest happenings in the financial world.
-This requires a lot of reading in a disciplined manner.
-You would need to take time away from your other activities (family, work, friends, hobbies) for this activity on a consistent basis.
+• Devote time: Keep up to date by spending a few hours every week on the latest happenings in the financial world.
+This requires a lot of reading and analysis in a disciplined manner.
+You would need to consistently sacrifice time from your other activities (family, work, friends, hobbies) for this activity.
+You need to be mindful of the opportunity cost.

-• Be ready to make mistakes while investing, and take those mistakes in your stride.
+• Prepare for mistakes: Expect to make mistakes while investing, and take those mistakes in your stride.
 That means, be ready to lose money while making your own amateur decisions.

-• Check if you are intellectually cut out for this activity.
-If you were academically average in your student days, or your IQ is low, then there is a high chance that you might not do well while investing on your own.
-Investing is an intellectual activity and you need aptitude to perform well in it.
-It is no wonder that high-quality investment professionals have high salaries.
+• Assess your aptitude: Check if you have the necessary aptitude to perform well in investing, which is an intellectual activity.
+If you were academically average in your student days, or your IQ is not on the higher side, there is a high chance that you might not do well while investing on your own.
+It is no wonder that high-quality investment professionals dedicate significant effort to hone their skills and command high remuneration.

-With the advent of robo advice, a large number of people, who are not financial experts and who find the traditional financial advisory service as expensive, can avail the service of long-term investment advice.
+The good news is that with the advent of robo advice, a large number of consumers, who are not investment experts and find the traditional financial advisory service expensive, can avail the digital discretionary investment management service.

 Related information